 Federal and State Grants administered by WSDOT

-WSDOT distributes funds to high priority projects in Washington’s cities through programs like the Pedestrian and Bicycle Safety and Safe Routes to School grants.
+WSDOT distributes funds to high priority projects in Washington’s cities through programs like Safe Routes to School and Pedestrian/Bicycle grants.
 More detailed information can be found at WSDOT's Highways and Local Programs website: www.wsdot.wa.gov/LocalPrograms/ProgramMgmt/funding.htm

 State Grants administered by the Transportation Improvement Board

-SDOT is eligible for three TIB programs: the Urban Arterial Program, Urban Corridor Program, and Urban Sidewalk Program.
+SDOT is eligible for two TIB programs: the Urban Arterial Program and the Urban Sidewalk Program.
 Program descriptions are available on TIB’s website: www.tib.wa.gov

 How Grant Projects are Developed and Prioritized